codee-com/open-catalog/Checks/RMK013/README.md

-# RMK013: The vectorization cost model states the loop is not a SIMD opportunity because loops with low trip count unknown at compile time do not benefit from vectorization
+# RMK013: Low trip count unknown at compile time may prevent vectorization of the loop

 ### Issue